A Great Method for the Recovery of Debts

 Debt Setoff Success

-Eighty-four (84) local governments have surpassed ONE Million dollars since inception (As of April 16, 2024).
+Eighty-six (86) local governments have surpassed ONE Million dollars since inception (As of July 2, 2024).
 Four hundred seventy-one local governments have received funds through the debt setoff program since 2002.

 Counties (60)